 "John, you're going to think this is stupid, but I've decided to rebuild my own carburetor.
 Is there anything I should know before I get started?
 I've never done it before.
 Is this something I'm going to screw up?"

 "John, you make better grades in chemistry than I do.
 You got a minute?
 What the hell is a valence?"

-"John, I got the new iPhone last week.
+"John, I got the new phone last week, and it uses the Android operating system.
 I'm still trying to get it set up.
 What kind of phone do you have?"

 I can tell you for a fact that (1) you can't actually die of a broken heart and (2) you can't die of embarrassment.
 Don't ask me how I know.

-Think of your teen years as a time of fun (before long, you'll have to go to work 48 hours a week just to be able to afford a crummy one-bedroom apartment and groceries) that also involves lots of heartache.
+Think of your teen years as a time of fun (before long, you'll have to work 48 hours a week just to be able to afford a crummy one-bedroom apartment); your teen years also bring lots of heartache.
 It's as if, when you're 13 years old, you get sentenced to prison for five years for a crime you didn't commit.
 Pimples, awkwardness, questions about sex, peer pressure ... try to take a deep breath and relax.
 Make the best of it, and remember that you're up for parole at age 18.
 And remember to duck at the right time.

 Think about this: a normal teenage girl gets 95% of her self-esteem from her relationships with boys (and yes, this is NORMAL).
 From the moment she first opens her eyes in the morning, she makes every decision (hair style? hair color? clothes? makeup? shoes? choice of words? potato chips for lunch?) based on what impression it will make on a boy.
 And yet she doesn't have a guidebook on boy-girl relationships; and they don't teach it in high school.
 This poor girl is wandering through a wilderness with no map.
 Everything she does is an experiment.
 And the experiment seems to keep blowing up in her face ("All I did was be nice to him.
 Why did he treat me like that?").